Streams and Floodplains

 Summer low flow in streams and rivers

 Status of annual summer low flow at indicator streamgages.
 Each cell is color coded for a category of frequency of below normal flow.
-Categories are based on the percent of days each year between July 15th and September 15th where the mean daily flow was below normal (i.e., below the 1948-1998 baseline 25th percentile).
+Categories are based on the percentage of days each year between July 15th and October 31st where the 7-day mean daily flow was below normal (i.e., below the 1948-1998 baseline 25th percentile).
 When most days (50% or more) were below normal, the cell is shaded purple.
 When fewer than 50% of the days were below normal, the cell is shaded blue.
-Streamgages are grouped as 1) rain-sourced, 2) transitional (between rain- and snow-sourced), or 3) snow-sourced based on the center of timing date.
+Streamgages are highlighted as 1) (R) rain sourced, 2) (T) transitional (between rain and snow sourced), or 3) (S) snow sourced.
+Streams with substantial glaciers in their headwaters are denoted with an asterisk.
+Streams are arranged in order from streams with lowest mean basin elevation to highest.

 Key Vital Sign Indicator Results

 • The occurrence of below normal summer flows is increasing in unregulated streams and rivers across Puget Sound.
-In 2021, summer flows were below normal most of the time at three-quarters of the indicator gages (see Interpretation of Results for more details).
+In 2023, summer flows were below normal most of the time at 16 of the 18 indicator gages (see Interpretation of Results for more details).
+Thus, we determine this indicator to be GETTING WORSE.

 • Accelerated glacial melt may temporarily offset diminishing low flows in some rivers.
-Substantial glaciers are present around basin headwaters of five of the indicator gages.
-These systems have generally maintained stable summer streamflows, at levels similar to the 1948-1998 baseline period.
+Summer flows are enhanced by glacier meltwater at four of the indicator gages.
+These systems have generally fewer occurrences of below normal flows during the summer flow period.

 Contributing Partners